Leopold von Mildenstein: Life up to 1945

-Adolf Eichmann, later one of the most significant organisers of the Holocaust, believed that his big break came in 1934, when he had a meeting with Mildenstein, a fellow-Austrian, in the Wilhelmstrasse and was invited to join Mildenstein's department.
+Adolf Eichmann, later one of the most significant organisers of the Holocaust, believed that his big break came in 1934, when he had a meeting with Mildenstein, a fellow-Austrian, in the and was invited to join Mildenstein's department.
 Eichmann later stated that Mildenstein rejected the vulgar antisemitism of Streicher.
 Soon after his arrival in the section Mildenstein gave Eichmann a book on Judaism by Adolf Böhm, a leading Jew from Vienna.

-In the summer of 1935, then holding the rank of SS-Untersturmführer, Mildenstein attended the 19th Congress of the Zionist Organization in Lucerne, Switzerland, as an observer attached to the German Jewish delegation.
+In the summer of 1935, then holding the rank of SS-, Mildenstein attended the 19th Congress of the Zionist Organization in Lucerne, Switzerland, as an observer attached to the German Jewish delegation.

 Mildenstein's pro-Zionist line was overtaken by events, and after a dispute with Heydrich in 1936 he was removed from his post and transferred to the Foreign Ministry's press department.
 He had fallen out of favour because migration to Palestine was not happening quickly enough.
 His departure from the SD also saw a shift in SS policy, marked by the publication of a pamphlet written by Eichmann warning of the dangers of a strong Jewish state in the Middle East.
 Mildenstein was replaced as the head of his former section by Kuno Schroeder.
-Later in December 1939, Eichmann was made chief of the Jewish Department Referat IV B4 of the RSHA, of which the SD became a part in September 1939.
+Later in December 1939, Eichmann was made chief of the Jewish Department of the RSHA, of which the SD became a part in September 1939.

 As Germany moved into the Second World War, Mildenstein continued to write propaganda articles and books, including "Around the Burning Land of the Jordan" (1938) and "The Middle East Seen from the Roadside" (1941).